 - Software or service identifier: USNHCW2K8-P001 for Windows 2008 Server or USNHCSP-P001 for Sharepoint Services

 Physical servers may be converted to virtual servers, or vice-versa.
-While you may want to know if a device is physical or virtual, consider the work involved in changing the name before committing to this approach.
+While you may want to know if a device is physical or virtual, consider the work involved in changing the name before committing to this approach; the good news is this is making less and less sense as virtualization is now pretty much the norm.

 Find a tool and use it!

 Ok.
-This is not a sales pitch (well sort of) but consider finding a tool that can generate hostnames based on profiles.
-Ideally it is included in your datacenter infrastructure management system as it is in Device42.
+This is not a sales pitch (well, sort of not exactly 🙂 – but do consider finding a tool that can automatically generate new hostnames based on profiles you pre-define.
+Ideally it is included as part of your configuration management database toolset, as it is in Device42.
 If you use a tool that can generate hostnames based on profiles that contain definitions of the variables and how to combine them into hostnames, you’ll obtain the following advantages:

 - Ensure that all new hostnames are standardized and conform to convention

-- Eliminate errors by generating hostname to be used
+- Eliminate errors by automatically generating hostnames to be used

 - Control access so users can generate new hostnames, but cannot change profile definitions

 The image above shows the Device Name Profiles main list.
-As you can see here, there are 9 existing profiles – all naming profiles are custom (end-user defined) in Device42.
+As you can see here, there are 11 existing profiles – all naming profiles are completely customizable (end-user defined) in Device42.

-The image above shows the device name profile for US NH Chapel Production Servers.
+The image above shows the device name profile for US NH Chapel Prod Production Servers:

 - Prefix: this is the substance of the name – results shown below

-- Number Length: the unique and sequential identifier appended to the Prefix:
+- Number Length: # of digits in the unique, sequential numerical identifier appended to the Prefix

-Above we see the hostnames (we refer to these as device names in Device42) generated using the US NH Chapel Prod Servers profile.
-This handy tool allows for generation of one or more device hostnames in bulk, as shown above we created 3 new devices, USNHCS-P005, USNHCS-P006, USNHCS-P007.
+Above we see the hostnames (we refer to these as ‘device names’ in Device42) generated using the US WH Sawmill Prod Web Server profile.
+This handy tool allows for generation of one or more device hostnames in bulk, as shown above – we created 5 new devices: lga-pweb04, lga-pweb05, lga-pweb06, lga-pweb07, and lga-pweb08 – in one click!

 In addition to generating the device names, a record for this device is also created, the following options can be assigned when generating names: